 Mimi will show you how to use raw ingredients to make a Burmese curry paste which is the basis of many Burmese dishes.
-You will learn how to use this paste to make the curries such as Masala Chicken Curry.
-Mimi will also show you how to make two main dishes one of the most popular entrees at the restaurant.
+You will learn how to use this paste to make the curries such as the popular Masala Chicken Curry.
+Mimi will also show you how to make two main dishes and one of the most popular entrees at the restaurant.

 Under Mimi's step by step guidance you will discover that creating these traditional Burmese dishes is possible at home.